crosen188/ibm-containers-interconnect-2017/4-Zero-Downtime-with-Active-Deployment.md

 When the phase is _rampup_:
   * `cf apps` should show both that `APPNAME` and `APPNAME2` are assigned the same route.
-  * Reloading your browser should show both versions if your application
+  * Reloading your browser repeatedly should show both versions if your application

 When the phase is _test_ or _rampdown_
   * `cf apps` should show that only `APPNAME2` has a route assigned to it.